-Spend more than a few moments out in the humidity and you will inevitably end up sweating.
+Spend more than a few moments out in the humidity, and you will inevitably end up sweating.
 If you’re finding your morning application of deodorant to be short-lived, pick up a pack of cooling wet wipes.
 There are many different brands to choose from, but almost all are divided into the body or face variety.
 While both will wipe away sweat and leave you feeling refreshed, the body wipes are more heavily mentholated for a lasting cool feeling.
 Many locals also opt to carry a small, dry hand towel with them to dab away the occasional bit of sweat when a full wet wipe might not be necessary.

 Where to buy: 100 yen shops, drug stores, grocery stores, or convenience stores such as 7-Eleven, Lawson, Family Mart, etc.

 Average Cost: ¥100-300.
-If brand and scent aren’t important to you, you can find these at any 100 yen shop, otherwise you’ll find many options available at drug stores and convenience stores.
+If brand and scent aren’t important to you, you can find these at any 100 yen shop; otherwise, you’ll find many options available at drug stores and convenience stores.

 5. Cooling/Deodorizing Spray

-If you expect to find yourself in crowded areas where cleaning your underarms with wet wipes isn’t the most social acceptable activity, try a cooling spray instead.
+If you expect to find yourself in crowded areas where cleaning your underarms with wet wipes isn’t the most socially acceptable activity, try a cooling spray instead.
 Available in small, easy to carry cans, these sprays, applied to the outside of your clothing, have an instant cooling effect and a refreshing scent to mask any offensive body odors.

 Where to buy: 100 yen shops, drug stores, grocery stores, or convenience stores such as 7-Eleven, Lawson, Family Mart, etc.

 Average Cost: ¥100-500.
-Again, if you’re not particular about the brand or scent, you can find these at any 100 yen shop, otherwise you’ll find many options available at most stores.
+Again, if you’re not particular about the brand or scent, you can find these at any 100 yen shop; otherwise, you’ll find many options available at most stores.